thruthesky/centerx/README.md

 ## Comment Api

-- To create a post,
+- To create a comment,
   - Required fields are: `sessionId`, `rootIdx`, `parentIdx`.
     - `rootIdx` is the post.idx and `parentIdx` is the parent idx. parent idx can be a post.idx or comment.idx.
   - `content`, and other properties are optoinal.